Black Friday 2018 smart home deals: Bargains on Echo Dot, Google Home Hub, Facebook Portal, Apple HomePod and more

 Amazon Echo Spot for $90Tyler Lizenby/CNET

 Another Alexa touchscreen option: the semispherical Amazon Echo Spot, which might rightly claim to be the smartest ever alarm clock.
 You can score it for $90 on Black Friday, a savings of $40.
-Best Buy is offering the same deal starting Thanksgiving Day.
+Best Buy and Kohl's are offering the same deal starting Thanksgiving Day.

 Save $40